 approved and each reason for approving an amount different from the requested

-disapproved may appeal the disapproval by filing a motion with the presiding
+disapproved or is not otherwise acted on by the 60th day after the date the request for payment is submitted may appeal the disapproval or failure to act by filing a motion with the presiding

 judge of the administrative judicial region, as provided under Article 26.05(c)